jamonserrano/plumber-sass/README.md

 ## Usage
 1\.
 Decide on the grid height you will use in the unit of your choice (pixels or rems are recommended.

 2\.
 Look up the baseline of your font family in the table or use the measure tool.
-E.g. the value for Helvetica Neue is 0.121.
+For exapmle the value for Helvetica Neue is 0.121.

 3\.
 Include the plumber mixin in your styles: